 When Thangal Major was at Saiton Thana in 1872, the Sukte (Paite) plundered Lushai villages and burnt houses of the Lushai.
 The helpless Lushai took shelter at Saiton.
 The King immediately sent a force to control the Sukte and save the Lushai which was under the Meetei protection.
 The Meetei force captured 56 offenders including 16 prominent leaders, After ten months, the King released all Sukte offenders.
 After this, The Sukte made peace with the Meetei and paid annual tributes.

-After the Lushai expedition was over, Meetei intercepted a team of Sukte returning from the British expedition with 957 Lushai captives.
-The Sukte were held and the Lushai captives were freed.
+After the Lushai expedition was over, Meetei intercepted a team of Guite returning from the British expedition with 649 Lushai captives.
+The Guite were held and the Lushai captives were freed.
 The Lushai were made to settle in Manipur.
-Sukte Chief Kokatung was brought to Imphal and put in prison, where he died.
+Guite Chief Kokatung (also known as Raja Goukhothang) was brought to Imphal and put in prison, where he died.

 Again in 1859, the Sukte plundered the village and set fire some of the houses in Saiton village in present day Churachandpur.
 King Chandrakirti led a march with a strong force to suppress the Sukte.
 Saiton khongjai were made to settle at Torbung.
 The Meetei force reached Kawkhulh in Mizoram and attacked the Sukte.
 60 Sukte were killed and 3 were captured by the King.
 Chandrakirti then gave 200 muskets to the Chief of Khongjai, namely Shairing Chothe, Sokhoyam Singson and Lamhao to attack the Sukte for not paying annual tributes.